-Music and SIM
+Music and IMS

 Sport is quite a tradition at Victoria Park Primary school.
 Our children enjoy sport and are encouraged to be active through our daily Fitness Program.

 Health and physical wellbeing is a priority in our school.
 As part of the Health and Physical Education Program there is an emphasis on the development of life skills to encourage resilience, respect and confidence, to allow students to reach their full potential.
 The Physical Education Program encourages all students to enjoy and participate fully in all physical activity.

 The Physical Education Program also offers the following:

 - Faction Athletics